 Click the “quilt patches” to download the free pdf handout – 2 printable pages! ♥

-Both of my grandmas quilted.
 One grandma was part of a sewing circle with church ladies and they did intricate designs on plain fabric, quilting tiny stitches to make roses, leaves, and other patterns together.
-My other grandma liked to either stitch or tie patchwork quilts, sometimes filling them with real wool.
-(Her brothers were sheep farmers.)

 When my mom would set up a quilt, it would take over much of our living room and I could PLAY HOUSE under it!
 That was a lot of fun, at any age!

-I’ve tried to carry on at least some quilting with my own kids and teens over the years a few times but I’m not expert in this skill.
-I simply enjoy doing it and knowing that my kids also have this skill to make their own blankets for their beds or for a gift.
+I simply like quilting and knowing that my kids also have this skill to make their own blankets for their beds or for a gift.
 (On occasion, even Daddy helps!)
-This past year, our teens also learned how to patch over or rebind their favourite quilts plus make a few new ones.
-(For most of the new ones, we just used the lines on the pre-printed fabric or tied them to make the projects go faster.)
+Our teens also have learned how to patch over or rebind their favourite quilts plus make a few new ones.
+And sometimes we just used the lines on the pre-printed fabric or tied them to make the projects get done faster.